 It wasn't until I started working at a pizza restaurant that I found the connections I would need to inspire me to professionally record my "1st" album.
 I had songs floating around for a while now and I was able to contract the help of an audio engineer to bring my "In Persona" album to life.
 The single "Motorcade" has some notable Lennon influence in it.
 "Motorcade" also saw a fair amount of college radio play in my area, something that was incredibly exciting for me!

 My follow up album, "Ninth" was my homage to those alternative rock bands from the 90's with some harder rocking songs... mixed with a few sweet ones as well.
 This album saw me getting together my first music video, "Send Me Away".

 "Daylight Moon" is the album I'll probably be remembered for.
 This one is really about longing and love.
 It's a concept album of sorts which tells a story as the album progresses.
 "We'll Never Know" is a true heartache love song.

-My newest album "Portrait" is the deep tracks album, quiet and all acoustic.
+My fourth album "Portrait" is the deep tracks album, quiet and all acoustic.
 As I was writing these songs I kept thinking about how intense they felt, how personal they felt.
 This is a healing album.
-So far it's my best, I believe.
 Check out the sweeping love song of "Intrigued".